 We are very proud to announce that the long-awaited biography of Ludwig Hirschfeld-Mack is now available from our online bookstore!
 Written by Resi Schwarzbauer with the assistance of Hirschfeld-Mack’s grandson, Chris Bell, this book has been more than two decades in the making.
 Featuring over 200 black-and-white and colour images, and drawing on extensive private family archives and oral histories, it reveals the full story of Hirschfeld-Mack’s extraordinary life in detail.

-A new HistorySmiths publication is now available from our online bookstore.
 In this book of edited memoirs, former headmaster of Canberra Grammar School, Paul McKeown, reflects on a lifetime in education, ranging from his own schooldays at Canberra Grammar, to university years in Sydney and Oxford, and to formative teaching experiences at the Dragon School, Outward Bound Mountain School, Northampton Remand Home and Geelong Grammar School’s Timbertop campus.
-Those who knew him will revel in his warm and insightful recollections; others will appreciate the wisdom and integrity of a man who helped to shape the educational landscape of Australia.

 We are delighted to announce that More Than Just Housing: The Southport Community Housing Group Story 1983–2018 has won the Local History — Small Publication Award at the 2019 Victorian Community History Awards.
 The authors, Beris Campbell, Janet Goodwin and Heather McKee, worked closely with editor Helen Penrose of HistorySmiths and Lynda Patullo of Green Poles Design to produce an engaging and visually appealing publication that records the work of this important community group.